-This tutorial will show you how to create Maps Listing with the JetEngine plugin easily.
+This tutorial includes information on creating Maps Listing with the JetEngine plugin.

 Maps Settings Overview

-After that, let’s look at the Maps Settings tab in the JetEngine settings dashboard.
+After that, the Maps Settings tab should be opened in the JetEngine settings dashboard.

-Adjust available settings depending on the map provider you want to use.
+The available settings should be adjusted depending on the selected map provider.

 Map Listing Widget/Block Overview

-After you’ve created CPT items and a Listing template, you can display the content you’ve already created via the Map Listing widget (in Elementor) or block (in Gutenberg Editor).
-The settings will be almost the same for different page builders.
+After building the CPT items and a Listing template, the content can be displayed via the Map Listing widget (in Elementor) or block (in Gutenberg Editor).
+The settings are similar for both page builders.

 General Settings Section

-Before we proceed with the Gutenberg General settings, please, check how to implement WordPress Interactive Map with Multiple Locations in Gutenberg.
+Before proceeding to the Gutenberg General settings, check how to implement WordPress Interactive Map with Multiple Locations in Gutenberg.

-- Listing — choose the Listing template you created for the map;
+- Listing — a field to choose the Listing template created for the map;

-- Address Meta Field — paste the name of the meta field where you insert the address into this bar;
+- Address Meta Field — a bar to insert the name of the map meta field with the address;

-- Map Height — you can set the height of the map element on the page by moving the slider or typing the height into the bar;
+- Map Height — a height of the map element on the page that can be changed by typing the height into the bar;

-- Posts number — every marker on the map will be taken from one post.
-Here you can define how many markers to show at the same time;
+- Posts number — every marker on the map is taken as one post.
+Here, define the number of markers to show at the same time;

-- Automatically detect map center — when this toggle is turned on, the map listing automatically defines the center regarding the placed marks and shows the map centered according to it;
+- Automatically detect map center — a toggle which, when turned on, makes the map listing automatically define the center in relation to placed marks and shows the map centered accordingly;

-- Zoom & Pan Control — in this drop-down menu, you can choose how the users will be able to interact with the map.
-The toggles below allow you to show or hide different controls, like Zoom Controls, Fullscreen Control, Street View Controls, and Map Type Controls.
+- Zoom & Pan Control — a drop-down menu to choose how the users can interact with the map.
+The toggles below show or hide different controls, like Zoom Controls, Fullscreen Control, Street View Controls, and Map Type Controls.

 Marker Settings Section

 Image/Icon.
-It can be any image or icon you uploaded to the Media Library.
-In the Elementor page builder, you can choose the icon from the Icon Library.
-In Gutenberg, you can only upload the SVG (or other) file.
-If you select this Type, all markers will look the same.
+It can be any image or icon from the Media Library.
+In Elementor, the icon from the Icon Library can be chosen.
+In Gutenberg, only the SVG (or other) file can be uploaded.
+If this Marker Type is picked, all markers will look the same.

-- Post Title – the title of the CPT item;
+- Post Title — a title of the CPT item;

-- Meta Field – in this case, you can choose the meta field from the Meta Field, select or type its name to the Or enter meta field key bar;
+- Meta Field — a meta field which name should be selected as Meta Field or completed in the Or enter meta field key bar;

-- Static Text – all the addresses will be marked with the exact text you write to the Marker Label bar.
+- Static Text — all the addresses will be marked with the exact text written to the Marker Label bar;

 Dynamic Image.
-Unlike Image Type, this one allows you to set the picture that will change according to the CPT item.
-Choose the meta field where you store the images in the Meta Field drop-down menu or type its name into the Or enter meta field key bar.
+Unlike the “Image” type, this option allows setting the picture that will change according to the CPT item.
+The meta field with the images stored should be selected in the Meta Field drop-down menu, or its name should be entered into the Or enter meta field key bar.

 Use different markers by conditions

-You can set different markers for the items.
-If you enable this toggle, the settings you have chosen in previous fields will be used as a default marker.
-Besides that, you can add some conditions, and when they are met, the marker changes.
-Click on the “Add Item” button and choose how and on which conditions the marker will change.
+Conditions can set different markers for the items.
+If this toggle is enabled, the settings chosen in previous fields will be used as default.
+When the additional conditions are met, the marker changes.
+The “Add Item” button should be pressed to choose how and on which conditions the marker will change.

 Popup Settings Section

-- Marker Popup Width — with the help of this slider, you can define the width of the pop-up window;
+- Marker Popup Width — a field that defines the width of the pop-up window;

-- Add popup preloader — enable this toggle if you want to add the loading animation to the pop-up window.
-It will be shown while the pop-up loads;
+- Add popup preloader — a toggle that enables adding the loading animation to the pop-up window;

 Custom Query Settings Section